 By Rick Steves

-Make sure you don't miss your favorites.
-On arrival, look through the museum's guidebook index or the gift shop's postcards to make sure you won't miss anything of importance to you.
+Don't miss your favorites.
+On arrival, look through the museum's collection handbook or the gift shop's postcards to make sure you won't miss anything of importance to you.
 For instance, I love Salvador Dalí's work.
 One time I thought I was finished with a museum, but as I browsed through the postcards...Hello, Dalí.
 A museum guide was happy to show me where this Dalí painting was hiding.
 I saved myself the disappointment of discovering too late that I'd missed it.

 More and more museums offer a greatest-hits plan or brochure.
 Some (such as London's National Gallery) even have a computer study room where you can input your interests and print out a tailored museum tour.